Open In Colab Open in Kaggle

 You’ll notice that attention heads in intermediate layers seem to track the likely location of the next word in the input image, left to right.
 It is remarkable that the model has learned an important aspect of the spatial structure of sentences written in the Latin alphabet, which is that words are written left-to-right and that words have a certain characteristic width.

-Positional encoding allows the model to express spatial biases; without it, the model would be position invariant.
+Positional encoding allows the model to express spatial biases.
+Without these biases, the model would be position invariant, meaning that the same representations would be generated if the input word order were shuffled.
 However, nothing in the model predetermines that text must be left to right: it learns that structure through data.
-The model follows the standard recipe of modern AI: take a model with weak inductive biases that scales well, and train it on large-scale data to distill structure.
+The model follows the standard recipe of modern AI: take a model with weak inductive biases that scales well, and train it on large-scale data to guide the inductive biases to more naturally capture important features of the data.

 Submit your feedback#